IanMadd/academic/content/portfolio/refind.md

 ## That's it {#thatsItAutomatic}

-After restart your computer will load the rEFInd boot manager automatically.
-You will see a screen like the one below; use the left and right arrows to select an operating system.
+After restart, your computer will load the rEFInd boot manager automatically.
+You will see a screen like the one below.
+Use the left and right arrows to select an operating system.

 <img src="/portfolio/refind.png">